jadebono/bitscope/README.md

 # `Frontend`

-## `Potential Name and Tagline`
+## `Name and Tagline`

-Polykranos, Multidisciplinarity in an Overspecialised World
+Bitscope - The Bitcoin Explorer
+Vires in Numeris

 ## `dependencies`